I. A. R. Wylie: Early writing career

 After spending three years in finishing school in Belgium, Wylie first studied in England, and later in Germany, where she also taught and began writing.
-Wylie's self-education at home meant she spent many hours making up her own stories to fill up time, and, at the age of 19, she sold her first short story to a magazine.
-For example, Wylie had a roommate named Esme who had been raised in India and so she wrote stories based on Esme's reminisces.
-Wylie went on to write at least five books based in India, The Native Born, or, The Rajah's People (1910); The Daughter of Brahma (1913); Tristram Sahib (1915); The Temple of Dawn (1915); and The Hermit Doctor of Gaya (1916).
-While living in Germany in the early 1910s, she wrote a number of books including My German Year (1910); Rambles in the Black Forest (1911); The Germans (1911); and Eight Years in Germany (1914).
+Wylie's self-education at home meant she spent many hours making up her own stories to fill up time, and at the age of 19, she sold her first short story to a magazine.
+For example, Wylie had a roommate named Esme, who had been raised in India, so she wrote stories based on Esme's reminisces.
+Wylie went on to write at least five books based in India, The Native Born, or, The Rajah's People (1910), The Daughter of Brahma (1913), Tristram Sahib (1915), The Temple of Dawn (1915), and The Hermit Doctor of Gaya (1916).
+While living in Germany in the early 1910s, she wrote a number of books, including My German Year (1910), Rambles in the Black Forest (1911), The Germans (1911), and Eight Years in Germany (1914).
 Her novel, Towards Morning (1918), was "perhaps the first in English to suggest that not all Germans were evil imperialists."

 Role in suffragette movement

 In 1911, Wylie returned to England, living in St John's Wood, London, and joined the suffragette movement.
-She provided a safe house for women who were released from prison where they could recover from hunger strikes under the "Cat and Mouse Act" without being watched by the police.
-She struck up a relationship with the editor of "The Suffragette", Rachel Barrett, and by mid 1913 was a useful "sub-editor and bottle-washer".
+She provided a safe house for women who were released from prison, where they could recover from hunger strikes under the "Cat and Mouse Act" without being watched by the police.
+She struck up a relationship with the editor of The Suffragette, Rachel Barrett, and by mid 1913, was a useful "subeditor and bottle-washer".
 She traveled with Annie and Jessie Kenney and Mary Richardson to spend a week in France with Christabel Pankhurst.
-Wylie and Barrett then traveled to Edinburgh to Wylie's aunt Jane, where Barrett had surgery and lived under a pseudonym to avoid re-arrest.
-Both returned to London for Christmas 1913, and continued to secretly edit The Suffragette until May 1914 when police again raided the premises in Lincoln's Inn.
+Wylie and Barrett then traveled to Edinburgh to Wylie's aunt Jane, where Barrett had surgery and lived under a pseudonym to avoid rearrest.
+Both returned to London for Christmas 1913 and continued to secretly edit The Suffragette until May 1914, when police again raided the premises in Lincoln's Inn.
 In 1917, Barrett and Wylie traveled to America.
-They bought a car and roamed around the country, from New York City to San Francisco, California, a remarkable journey with the state of roads and cars at the time.
+They bought a car and roamed around the country, from New York City to San Francisco, a remarkable journey with the state of roads and cars at the time.

 Hollywood

-Wylie eventually settled in Hollywood, California where she sold her stories.
+Wylie eventually settled in Hollywood, California, where she sold her stories.
 Over 30 movies were made from 1915 to 1953 based on her works, including Phone Call from a Stranger (1952) and Torch Song (1953).
-Her story "Grandmother Bernle Learns Her Letters", published in the Saturday Evening Post in 1926, was filmed twice—by John Ford in 1928 as Four Sons, and by Archie Mayo in 1940, also as Four Sons.
+Her story "Grandmother Bernle Learns Her Letters", published in the Saturday Evening Post in 1926, was filmed twice, by John Ford in 1928 as Four Sons and by Archie Mayo in 1940, also as Four Sons.
 She is probably best known as the author of the novel that became the basis of the film Keeper of the Flame (1942), directed by George Cukor and starring Spencer Tracy and Katharine Hepburn.